Canada needs a diverse selection of reliable, clean and safe sources of new energy to meet its growing electricity demand.

 Did you know?

 According to the Independent Electricity System Operator (IESO), wind energy’s contribution to the Ontario electricity system continues to climb.
-At just over 3 per cent of electricity supplied in Ontario in 2012, wind energy’s contribution has now surpassed that of coal!
+At approximately five per cent of the province’s electricity demand, Ontario was the first jurisdiction in North America to eliminate coal as a source of electricity generation.

 Did you know?